 The Bosch ALS 2500 takes bronze on my list.
 It’s got some very good features, and is backed up by one of the most reliable and trusted brands in the UK.

-At 2500 watts it matches the Q Garden QGBV2500, and with a shredding ratio of 10:1 it matches the Worx WG501E.
+At 2500 watts this garden hoover matches the Q Garden QGBV2500, and with a shredding ratio of 10:1 it matches the Worx WG501E.
 It’s got the largest collection bag on my list at 45 litres, so it’s definitely capable of clearing a large garden in one go and a solid reputation for dealing with even the most troublesome sticky, wet leaves.

 However at 7kg, it isn’t light, and it’s also the most expensive vacuum on my list, albeit just by a few pounds.
 I suppose this is why I only rate it third.
-It’s features aren’t better than its main rivals, but it costs more.
-Essentially I feel like you’re paying for the Bosch name, not the best product.
-Slap a 3000+ Watt motor on it and make it super light-weight and then we talk!
+It’s features are great, but it costs more.

 However if you like the reliability of a trusted brand with top customer service, you can do far worse than the Bosch ALS 2500.
-It’s a best seller in the marketplace so you wouldn’t be alone!
+This garden vacuum is a best seller in the marketplace so you wouldn’t be alone!

 Next up we have the Black + Decker GW2500.
 It’s a very scenario to the Bosch ALS 2500.
 Good features, backed up by a trusted brand.
 It’s not deserving of top spot, however, if you can catch a price drop on Amazon, you can get a very good garden vacuum for cheap.
 See today’s price here.

-It’s got good power with a 2500 watt motor, it comes with a shredding fan to easily compact garden matter, and it uses a conversion system of two tubes for use as both a blower and a vacuum.
+It’s got good power with a 2500 watt motor, it comes with a shredding fan to easily compact garden matter, and it uses a conversion system of two tubes for use as both a blower and as a garden hoover.
 That way, you can more easily pile up your leaves and garden clippings before sucking them up.